Sputnix: Main activities

 Sputnix develops orientation and stabilization systems and other service systems for microsatellites and CubeSat satellites; microsatellite and CubeSat platforms, allowing the quick creation of satellites for technological, scientific and educational experiments; equipment and software for ground communication stations; attitude determination and control system (ADCS) test benches for research of small satellites dynamics in the simulated space environment of zero gravity, homogenous unsteady magnetic field, sunlight, sky of stars; and equipment for aerospace education.

 International activity

 Sputnix is known as an experienced producer and exporter in the space field.
-The company provides solutions for educational aerospace laboratories and aerospace education for schools and universities.
+The company assists educational aerospace laboratories and aerospace education for schools and universities.
 Sputnix delivers satellite functional kits, data receiving ground stations, space environment simulators and equipment, accompanied by educational materials.